 You’ve tried the free career assessments available online and are frustrated.
 They either don’t tell you much more than a quiz in a magazine or trick you into having to pay extra for a report – why didn’t they tell you in advance?

-You are now seeking some guidance, and I can help.
 With over 25 years as a Chartered Psychologist and Associate Fellow of the British Psychological Society I chose the tests with years of validity and reliability.
 This means they work and will be helpful.

 I provide assessments that can be used for personal development and to help understand career options.